magneticstain/ip-2-cloudresource/README.md

 ### Go

-IP2CR supports running on n-1 minor versions of Golang, aka [stable and old-stable](https://go.dev/dl/#stable).
+IP2CR requires Go 1.22 or later.
+It is tested against the current stable and previous stable versions of Go.

 ## Install